Vaginal Estrogen Treats Dryness—and These 6 Other Menopause Symptoms

 Is Vaginal Estrogen Safe?

-Yes.
-Because it is applied directly to the skin, only a small amount of estrogen is needed to treat vaginal symptoms.
-And because you’re using a very low dose, it can be used without progesterone (which is needed to protect the uterus with higher estrogen doses used in systemic hormone therapy) (2, 4, 7).
-“Vaginal estrogen is really simple and straightforward…It is pretty easy, and it is safe,” says Stuenkel.
-“I’m not saying it’s for everyone,” she adds, but it’s one way to find relief.
+Yes, vaginal estrogen is safe because it’s applied directly to the skin, so only a small amount is needed to treat vaginal symptoms.
+And because it’s a very low dose of estrogen, it can be used without progesterone (which is otherwise needed to protect the uterus with higher estrogen doses used in systemic hormone therapy) (2, 4, 7).
+“Vaginal estrogen is really simple and straightforward,” says Stuenkel.
+“It is pretty easy, and it is safe.”

 Alternatives